breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 <center><a href="https://youtu.be/rwBbYhOAnPo?t=28272"><img src="../images/solar_lezma.png" width="70%"/></a></center>

-Solar-Lezma calls this latter approach, "program extraction", where the network implicitly or explicitly parameterizes the function, which after training, can be decoded into a symbolic expression.
+Solar-Lezma calls this latter approach, "program extraction", where the network implicitly or explicitly parameterizes a function, which after training, can be decoded into a symbolic expression.
 This also aligns with Goodfellow's notion of deep networks as programs, where each step performs a certain "step" of computation.

 <center>
 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">&quot;Can neural networks be made to reason?&quot; Conversation with Ian Goodfellow (<a href="https://twitter.com/goodfellow_ian?ref_src=twsrc%5Etfw">@goodfellow_ian</a>).
 Full version: <a href="https://t.co/3MYC8jWjwl">https://t.co/3MYC8jWjwl</a> <a href="https://t.co/tGcDwgZPA1">pic.twitter.com/tGcDwgZPA1</a></p>&mdash; Lex Fridman (@lexfridman) <a href="https://twitter.com/lexfridman/status/1130501145548513280?ref_src=twsrc%5Etfw">May 20, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 </center>

 A less charitable interpretation is that Goodfellow is simply using a metaphor to explain deep learning to lay audience, but I prefer to think he is communicating something deeper about the role of recurrent nonlinear function approximators as computational primitives for logical reasoning.

+# Next steps

+Much work lies ahead for the interested reader.
+Before we can claim to have a unification of linear algebra and computer science, at least three technical hurdles will need to be cleared.
+First is theoretical: we will need show that matrix arithmetic is universal.
+Second is a practical: we will need to show a proof-of-concept that it works by binary recompilation.
+Third is demonstrating usability: we must show it is not only practical but usable, by improving the development toolchain.

+While a naïve proof is a trivial extension of the Church-Turing thesis, a constructive proof which takes hardware constraints into consideration is needed.
+Given some universal language $$\mathcal L$$, and a program implementing a boolean vector function $$\mathcal V: \mathbb B^i \rightarrow \mathbb B^o \in \mathcal L$$, we must derive a transformation $$\mathcal T_\mathcal L: \mathcal V \rightarrow \mathcal M$$, which maps $$\mathcal P$$ to a boolean matrix function $$\mathcal M: \mathbb B^{j \times k} \times \mathbb B^{l\times m}$$.
+To be practical, that transformation should preserve asymptotic complexity $$\mathcal O(\mathcal M) \lt \mathcal O(\mathcal V)$$, i.e., be no worse than a constant factor in space or time.

+Clearly, the identity function $$\mathcal I(\mathcal V)$$ is a valid candidate for $$\mathcal T_{\mathcal L}$$, but for a large family of functions $$P \in \mathcal T_{\mathcal L}$$, we can do much better as recent GPGPU research has shown.

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">n.b.
+Not saying anything about the workload, just the architecture - Software 1.0 may still be the dominant paradigm.
+I&#39;m saying there is a binary translation from load/store/jump/branch instructions to sparse BLAS primitives which imposes no constraints on the programming model.</p>&mdash; breandan (@breandan) <a href="https://twitter.com/breandan/status/1278156002240716800?ref_src=twsrc%5Etfw">July 1, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+The second major hurdle is to develop a binary recompiler which translates vector programs into optimized matrix primitives with real datatypes, e.g. `Int`, `Float16`, `Float32`, and running that program on a optimized SIMD architecture.
+This will be a major engineering undertaking in the next two decades as the world transitions to graph computing.
+Program induction will be an key step in the compilation process in getting these graphs to run quickly.

+The third and final hurdle is to develop a transpiler that returns human-readable matrix programs.
+This will require fundamental progress in program synthesis and most likely consume the better half of the next century to fully deploy.

 # References